Rocky Mountain Front Conservation Region

-The eastern slopes of the Rocky Mountains serve as a key area for maintaining wide-ranging carnivore populations and provide essential habitat for many species.
+The eastern slopes of the Rocky Mountains are a key area for maintaining wide-ranging carnivore populations.
+These slopes provide essential habitat for many species.

 The Canadian Rocky Mountains can be said to represent the southernmost extent of true wilderness remaining in North America.
 Yet even this is a wilderness divided.
-The division comes as a result of ever-increasing residential and industrial development that slices through this mountainous landscape, severing wildlife corridors and fragmenting crucial habitat for many species, including wide-ranging carnivores such as grizzly bear and grey wolf.
+The division comes as a result of ever-increasing residential and industrial development that slices through this mountainous landscape.
+As a result, wildlife corridors are severed and crucial habitat for many species is fragmented, including wide-ranging carnivores such as grizzly bear and grey wolf.

 Conserving the Last Five Miles

-The Last Five Miles is a project located in a small yet critical natural ecosystem in Alberta that stretches from Longview to the U.S. border, along the eastern slopes of the Rocky Mountains.
+The Last Five Miles is a project located in a small yet critical natural ecosystem in Alberta.
+It stretches from Longview to the U.S. border, along the eastern slopes of the Rocky Mountains.
 Only fragments of the land remain in a native state.
-Fewer than 150 years ago, these same lands stretched for a thousand miles to the east, but with settlement, development, growth and expansion there remains little more than a thin band, seldom more than five miles wide, of remnant wild lands.
+Fewer than 150 years ago, these same lands stretched for a thousand miles to the east.
+But with settlement, development, growth and expansion, there remains little more than a thin band, seldom more than five miles wide, of wild lands.

 The area features the richest diversity of carnivore, small mammal and hoofed mammal species in the central Rocky Mountains.
-Its valleys provide critical wildlife shelter and corridors, and the front ranges are important for migrating raptors, such as hawks, eagles, owls and falcons.
+Its valleys provide critical wildlife shelter and corridors.
+The front ranges are important for migrating raptors, such as hawks, eagles, owls and falcons.
 In addition to its mountain habitat, the Last Five Miles is also characterized by patches of deciduous and coniferous woodlands and open grasslands, and is rich in species diversity.

 - The OH Ranch — a provincial Heritage Rangeland site — is both a natural and historic landmark in Alberta.
 The Nature Conservancy of Canada (NCC) is committed to protecting 9,444 acres (3,822 hectares) of the ranchlands as a working landscape.

 - The Waterton Park Front is prime habitat for grizzly and black bear, cougar, wolf, moose, elk, white-tailed and mule deer.
-Visit the Weston Family Conservation Centre for the opportunity to discover what makes this area so special and features the one-kilometre self-guided Waterton Springs Interpretive Trail for visitors to explore while learning about the ecological significance of the area.
+Visit the Weston Family Conservation Centre for the opportunity to discover what makes this area so special.
+The one-kilometre self-guided Waterton Springs Interpretive Trail allows visitors to explore while learning about the ecological significance of the area.

-- The Waldron Conservation Project is a property in Alberta’s southern foothills, situated in a broad valley between the Bob Creek Wildland Park (the Whaleback) to the west and the Porcupine Hills Forest Reserve to the east along the eastern slopes of the Rocky Mountains.
+- The Waldron Conservation Project is a property in Alberta’s southern foothills.
+It is situated in a broad valley between the Bob Creek Wildland Park (the Whaleback) to the west and the Porcupine Hills Forest Reserve to the east along the eastern slopes of the Rocky Mountains.